 Individuals who become dehydrated have high levels of toxins in their blood.
 They also tend to suffer from fluid retention and bloating.

-Dehydration increases the risk of infection in the urinary tract and also the risk of kidney stones.
+On top of all that, dehydration increases the risk of infection in the urinary tract and also the risk of kidney stones.

 Decreased muscle mass

+Muscles need water to adequately absorb nutrients and stay strong.
 A dehydrated body can lose a significant amount of muscle mass.
-At the same time, muscles become flabby and there is a risk of damage to the muscles.
+It can also cause muscles become flabby and potentially even cause damage to them.

-Throughout the day you feel the need to visit the refrigerator continually and choose foods that contain liquid.
+Throughout the day, you feel the need to visit the refrigerator continually and choose foods that contain liquid.